FlowFuse/website/src/customer-stories/leveraging-node-red-and-flowfuse-to-automate-precision-manufacturing.md

 ---
-title: Leveraging Node-RED and FlowFuse to Automate Precision Manufacturing
+title: Revolutionizing Precision Manufacturing with Node-RED
 image: /images/stories/abrasive_tech.jpg
 date: 2024-02-21
 logo:
 hubspot:
-    formId: f77ee5dd-6e7a-4475-aa66-4f1824aab8d7
+    formId: 8569c8e2-ceca-4817-98bf-4d6cc591e93d
 story:
     brand: Abrasive Technology
     url: https://www.abrasive-tech.com/
-    logo: /images/stories/logos/abrasive-tech-logo.png
+    logo: /images/stories/logos/abrasive-tech-logo-4.png
     quote: Node-RED has immensely facilitated our work.
 The tool's versatility and development speed have allowed Abrasive Technology to tackle projects that might have been deemed out-of-reach or discouraging in the past.
 It also allows us to develop our applications in a platform agnostic way that is much more flexible and agile in terms of hardware selection and adaptability.
     challenge: Optimise the production of precision abrasive materials.
     solution: Rapid development of command and monitoring systems using Node-RED.
     results:
         - Significant impacted on Abrasive Technology's business operations
-        - Undertood projects which previously may have not been practical
+        - Delivered projects which previously may have not been practical
 ---

 In the competitive world of manufacturing, where precision, innovation, and efficiency reign supreme, Abrasive Technology has emerged as a global leader in super-abrasive tooling and coatings for a wide variety of applications.